lishenyu1024/hw05-proposal-lishenyu1024-main/README.md

 # Team

-**Team members:** Li Shenyu (team leader), Qin Letian (team member)
+**Team members:** Shenyu Li (team leader), Letian Qin(team member)

 **GitHub Classroom Repo:** [GitHub Classroom link][(https://github.com/nuwebdev/hw05-proposal-lishenyu1024/)](URL) – Hosted by Shenyu Li

 ## Project Objectives

-Develop a Pet Tinder website that allows pet owners to create profiles for their pets, including adding photos and liking other pets' profiles.
-The website will also incorporate a Maps API, allowing local pet owners to list their pets for public activities such as group walks, thereby promoting social interaction between pets and their owners.
+Develop a Pet Tinder website that allows pet owners to create profiles for their pets and list their pets for public activities such as group walks, thereby promoting social interaction between pets and their owners.

 ## User Stories

+### Unregistered User
+- As an unregistered user, I can:
+  - Register with the application by providing a username and password

-### Pet Owner
+### Registered User
-- As a pet owner, I can:
+- As a registered user, I can:
+  - Log in with previously provided credentials
-  - Create a profile for my pet
+  - Create a profile for my pet and list it for public activities
   - Add photos
   - Find other pets nearby to socialize with

-### Community Member
-- As a community member, I would like to:
-  - Explore pets in my area
-  - Organize or join group walks
+  - Join a listed public activity

 ## User Interface Design